Government report highlights how Advanced Manufacturing Research is transforming business

 Examples of success cited in the report include:

 • Sheffield-based cutting tool specialists Technicut and tool-holding specialist Nikken Kosakusho worked with both the AMRC and Nuclear AMRC to prove that a new tooling system could achieve record-breaking rates of metal removal.
 As a result of this collaborative research, Technicut has won new orders and increased its workforce, with the patented system now in production and use around the world.
 Nikken is also investing in a new European R&D Centre on the Advanced Manufacturing Park, next to the AMRC.
-Click here for further information on the trials.
+Further information on the trials.

 According to the report, these examples: